By: Kathleen B. Digre, MD

 What is photophobia?

 Sometimes individuals think the light is “too bright”—meaning there is an increase in the sense of light.
 Others will complain of pain associated with the light.
-Everyone has some level of light sensitivity—think of going from a dark movie theatre to a bright sunshine day; that light sensitivity and discomfort is usually brief.
+Everyone has some level of light sensitivity—think of going from a dark movie theatre to a bright sunshine day; that light sensitivity and discomfort are usually brief.
 However, some people have that sense of pain and brightness every day, and some people find that even normal light causes pain or discomfort.

 Photophobia is a very common symptom during migraine—in fact, it is one of the criteria used to diagnose migraine.
 However, some individuals have photophobia every day.
 Some people may be even disabled by this symptom.